jurra/rockin-webapp/Breakdown.md

 DEV NOTES

 URGENT:
+- [] Core catcher logic
+- [] What fields do we want to let the user edit?
+    - [] Do not allow to edit core number

+- [] Core section length is calculated between top and button
+- [] AC: Why is the form without core bottom passing?
+Check tests...
+- [] AC: Core catcher fields should be prefilled with data from core section
+- [] AC: Core catcher should be able to be updated if other core sections are added.....
+    Scenarios where the core_catcher needs to be updated, If a user aims to add a core that is bigger than the last core_catcher then the core_catcher needs to be updated....

+- [] AC: Allow to delete cores with a warning message....
+Alerta roja....

 - [X We dont move on with this idea] Discuss with Liliana the idea of generating core entities automatically as planned, and then edit them later....
     - For example once we start a well this could be setup by adding some default parameters that can be then applied to all cores for example...
 - Definition to solve some issues: